deevus/deevus.github.com/_posts/2009-08-13-howto-query-mssql-and-send-html-email-using-powershell.md

 <a href="http://i.imgur.com/tJBig.png"><img style="display: block; float: none; margin-left: auto; margin-right: auto; border-width: 0px;" title="Output in browser with styles" src="http://i.imgur.com/6hUyT.png" border="0" alt="Output in browser with styles" width="604" height="484" /></a>

-<strong>Sending The Email</strong>
+**Sending The Email**

 For the final stage of this tutorial we need to actually send the email.
-First things first we should create all the variables pertaining to sending an email â€“ From, To and the Subject
+First things first we should create all the variables pertaining to sending an email:

 	$emailFrom = "deevus@isp.com.au"
 	$emailTo = "someone@anotherisp.com"
 	$subject = "AdventureWorks - Current Employees"

-Now we form the message using the <a href="http://msdn.microsoft.com/en-us/library/system.net.mail.mailmessage.aspx">Net.Mail.MailMessage</a> class.
+Now we form the message using the [Net.Mail.MailMessage](http://msdn.microsoft.com/en-us/library/system.net.mail.mailmessage.aspx) class.

 	$message = New-Object Net.Mail.MailMessage($emailFrom, $emailTo, $subject, $emailbody)
 	#This is needed to make sure it interprets the email as HTML
 	$message.IsBodyHTML = $true

-And the SMTP server using the <a href="http://msdn.microsoft.com/en-us/library/system.net.mail.smtpclient.aspx">Net.Mail.SmtpClient</a> class.
+And the SMTP server using the [Net.Mail.SmtpClient](http://msdn.microsoft.com/en-us/library/system.net.mail.smtpclient.aspx) class.

 	$smtpServer = "smtp.isp.com.au"
 	$smtp = New-Object Net.Mail.SmtpClient($smtpServer)